73nko/facebook-training/src/stories/FUET/README.md

 The output must be written to `stdout`.
 It must contain one line per identified identity with the identity id followed by the arrow (-->) and then the colour indicator.
 The order matters: the identity ids have to be sorted from smallest to largest (as you can see in the example above, 85CD first than FA54)

-## Submission

-Please send your source code to <isidro.garcia@aircall.io> for verification once you are confident it solves the problem as requested.
-The email timestamp will be used to determine the scores.